 FFV has to its benefit exactly what FFLIII had to its consequence: its gameplay is the most emergent in the series (something FFIII 3D scuttled with its rebalancing) despite its linearity, allowing you to take on basically any Job Class you want at any time and produce genuine results and a unique party strategy.
 I admit, there’s probably something about my dislike of grinding in this.
 Others might prefer a game where only certain combinations of Jobs work at certain points, like a puzzle (ala the original Famicom FFIII).
 Me, I prefer this.
 This sort of system guarantees that I’ll be enjoying myself at basically any and every moment in the game, and that’s going to be hard to top in the future.
 The only low points are early on (arguably before the Water Crystal) when Job selection is narrow.
 At least the game gives you almost all the jobs by the half-way point, correcting a flaw in FFIII on the Famicom.

 Unfortunately, FFV’s story and pacing is lacking.
 Therein lie the gaps in its armour.
 If another of the Final Fantasy games can bring consistently good gameplay to the table just like FFV, and tell an excellent story or simply pace its gameplay properly, FFV will be easily dethroned.
-As it stands, FFV rests precariously atop a teetering narrative with a few good highlight sequences (the Clash on the Big Bridge, Galuf’s death), split up by frequent backtracking and a handful of dry and empty of submarine sequences.
+As it stands, FFV rests precariously atop a teetering narrative with only a few good highlight sequences (the Clash on the Big Bridge, Galuf’s death), split up by frequent backtracking and a handful of dry and empty of submarine sequences.
 But as it stands, the gameplay is so excellent that it would be hard to top FFV.
 I look forward to seeing what the series will do to try.

 One of the reasons I wanted to do these write-ups is because Kyle and I are now so far removed from the early games in the series, the better part of a decade away from FFI (less so for me, since I had to rewrite the FFI Journal, but all the same).
-Unfortunately, FFVI is still fairly recent the odds of us having anything new to say about it was going to be rather slim.
+Unfortunately, FFVI is still fairly recent while we write this, so the odds of us having anything new to say about it was going to be rather slim.
 So for me, it’s all more of what you saw in the Journal.
 Quilt squares with bad stitching (great scenes, horrible transition work).
 The pointlessness of certain characters.
 Joking about sexual harassment.

 It’s not all rough (I did mention those lovely quilt squares, yes?).
 The party selection I loved from TAY was introduced here when the party was split up at the Returner’s Hideout.
 The game does an admirable job of keeping the entire party in mind across the entire game, despite its sheer size.
 The Magicite system was fun, though not near as fun to me as the Job System from FFV .
 And the World of Ruin was fantastic, both in terms of narrative impact and the enjoyable gameplay of going around recovering party members, which easily tops its older brother, the Sealed Weapons of Kuza sidequest from FFV.
 And like all the other SNES-era games, I ended up buying my own copy after the Marathon, and have been eager to get back to it, all while scratching my head at the product for some of its critical slips.
 A game that’s definitely better than the sum of its parts.